 The CLI is a good option for importing large amounts of data.
 For example, if you have been using XNAT in the past to store data, but now you want all of your imaging data in Flywheel, use the CLI to bulk move the data.
 Each command for importing is designed for different filetypes.
 This article explains how to choose the CLI import option based on the data you are importing to Flywheel.

-There is a CLI getting started guide that will show you how to install and log into your Flywheel account through the CLI.
+See the CLI getting started guide to learn how to install and log into your Flywheel account through the CLI.

 Upload vs import

 There are two commands that both get data into Flywheel: